-At Tranquility Rehab, we understand that men with borderline personality disorder face unique challenges.
-That’s why we provide compassionate, evidence-based treatment tailored to the emotional and behavioral patterns often experienced by men navigating BPD.
+At Tranquility Rehab, we understand that individuals with borderline personality disorder face unique challenges.
+That’s why we provide compassionate, evidence-based treatment tailored to the emotional and behavioral patterns often experienced while navigating BPD.
 Whether you’re seeking primary mental health care or need support addressing co-occurring substance use and personality disorder symptoms, we’re here to help.

-At Tranquility Rehab, we specialize in providing mental health and co-occurring disorder treatment for adult men.
+At Tranquility Rehab, we specialize in providing mental health and co-occurring disorder treatment for adults.
 While we primarily admit clients seeking treatment for both mental health conditions and substance use, we are deeply committed to addressing the full scope of emotional and behavioral health concerns—especially when conditions like BPD are impacting recovery or daily functioning.
+Our residential programs provide a safe setting for individuals to focus on recovery.

 We are dedicated to helping you overcome alcohol and drug addiction and lead a happy, healthy life.
 Our staff is here to provide you with the finest detoxification services and ensure you receive the care and attention you need to recover.